finalyards/ZOO-esp32/README.md

 You can see the change by `git diff`, i.e. the selected (default) MCU type gets stored in the version control.

-This approach is a bit intrusive, but having used it for a while the author does prefer it over the `features` approach, at least for the case of the Zoo (which is full of examples).
+This approach is a bit intrusive, but having used it for a while the author does prefer it over the `features` approach, at least for the case of the ZOO (full of examples).
 For publishing a library, using the feature mechanism is likely preferrable (or only working solution).

 ## Requirements (hardware)